Takkarist McKinley: Atlanta Falcons

 McKinley was selected by the Atlanta Falcons in the first round (26th overall) of the 2017 NFL draft.
 On May 11, McKinley signed a four-year, $10.21 million contract with $7.89 million guaranteed and a signing bonus of $5.57 million.
 He played in all 16 games, recording 20 tackles and six sacks, good for fourth in the league among rookies and second on the team behind Adrian Clayborn.

 In Week 4 of the 2018 season, against the Cincinnati Bengals, McKinley recorded a career-high three sacks in a 37–36 loss.
 He finished the season with 22 combined tackles and a team-high seven sacks.
 In 2019, McKinley played in 14 games with 13 starts, recording 29 tackles and 3.5 sacks.
 He suffered a shoulder injury in Week 15 and was placed on injured reserve on December 17, 2019.
 On April 29, 2020, the Falcons declined the fifth-year option on McKinley's contract.

 In November 2020, McKinley publicly requested to be traded after privately requesting the Falcons since 2019, who had turned down several trade offers from other teams.
 He was waived by the team shortly after.
-The same month, McKinley was claimed off waivers by the Bengals and San Francisco 49ers but had his contracts for both voided due to failed physicals.
+Later in the same month, McKinley was claimed off waivers by the Bengals and San Francisco 49ers but had his contracts for both voided due to failed physicals.

 Las Vegas Raiders

 McKinley was claimed off waivers by the Las Vegas Raiders on November 23, 2020.
-He was placed on injured reserve on November 27, 2020.
+He was placed on injured reserve on November 27.
 He was designated to return from injured reserve on December 15, and began practicing with the team again, but head coach Jon Gruden announced on December 30 that he would not be activated.